 Zoe Belisle-Springer: And I’m Zoe Belisle-Springer.
 This week marks the first monthly roundup episode of the year.
 You can expect discussions around a few certain blogs, interview clips from episodes 100 and 101, product announcements, and what’s to come in February.

-Zoe Belisle-Springer: Good morning, Killian.
-First monthly roundup of the year, and I feel like January has flown by.
+Zoe Belisle-Springer: Good morning, Killian!
+The first monthly roundup of the year and I feel like January has flown by.